Ernyoke/certified-aws-solutions-architect-professional/03-networking/route53.md

 - DNS as a service
 - Let's us create and manage zone files
-- Zone files are hosted on four managed nameservers
+- Zone files are hosted on 4 AWS managed nameservers
-- A hosted zone can be public, accessible for the public internet, part of the public DNS system
-- It can be private, linked to a VPC(s)
+- A hosted zone can be public, accessible for the public internet, part of the public DNS system, or it can be private, linked to one or more VPC(s)
 - A hosted zone stores DNS records (recordsets)

 ## DNS Record Types

-- Nameserver (NS): allow delegation to occur in DNS
+- Name server (NS): allow delegation to occur in DNS
 - A and AAAA records: map host names to IP addresses.
 A records maps a host name to IPv4, AAAA maps the host to IPv4 addresses
 - CNAME (canonical name): maps host to host records, example ftp, mail, www can reference different servers.
 CNAME can not point directly to IP addresses, they can point to other names only
 - MX records: used for sending emails.
-Can have 2 parts: priority and value
+Can have 2 parts: priority and value.
+If we include a dot (.) in the end of the domain to which the record points, that will co considered as a FQDN (Fully Qualified Domain Name)
 - TXT (text) records: arbitrary text to domain.
-Commonly used to prove ownership
+Commonly used to prove domain ownership

 ## DNS TTL - Time To Live